-2.3.72.3.1 Composition of EC
+2.3.1 Composition of EC

 The user Vice President is responsible for establishing an Evaluation Committee when required to evaluate technical evaluation criteria.
 The size and composition of the EC shall be tailored to each individual procurement action.
 The EC should have a minimum of 3 voting members with a broad base of experience.
 For larger or complex procurements, non-voting representation from the Office of General Counsel and Equal Opportunity Programs Department may be included.
 The EC should include members from outside the Airports Authority office that is conducting the procurement.
 In addition, consultant contractors and other professionals may be requested to provide EC members.
-The EC may also include members of the Board of Directors.

-When possible, inIn order to ensure independent evaluations, no two voting EC members should work for the same first-level supervisor, nor shouldshall a supervisor and a subordinate serve as EC voting members.
+In order to ensure independent evaluations, no two voting EC members should work for the same first-level supervisor, nor shall a supervisor and a subordinate serve as EC voting members.
 All EC members shall be unbiased and be capable of objectively assessing the merits of the various proposals.
 All members of the EC shall each have one vote.
 The EC chairperson may request other personnel to attend an EC meeting in an advisory capacity.

 Both the COTR and the Contracting Officer shall be sensitive to potential conflicts of interest.
 Prior to the start of the evaluation, EC members and non-voting advisors are required to sign a written statement concerning conflicts of interest.
-The Authority's Code of Ethics for Employees, Directive GC-001, shall be consulted when reviewing an actual or apparent conflict of interest
+The Authority's Code of Ethics for Employees shall be consulted when reviewing an actual or apparent conflict of interest.

-2.3.82.3.2 Evaluation Steps
+2.3.2 Evaluation Steps